adamtaylor/adamtaylor.github.io/_drafts/2012-03-27-unicode-perl-best-practices.md

 You can't even know if `length 'crème brûlée' == length 'crème brûlée'`.

 How do we fix this?
 We need to _normalise_ the text.
-The unciode standard defines the [normalisation forms](http://unicode.org/reports/tr15/) of characters and the two that are most important are decomposed and composed characters.
+The unicode standard defines the [normalisation forms](http://unicode.org/reports/tr15/) of characters and the two that are most important are decomposed and composed characters.